Eating Healthy Tools

 EatDrinkDeals is the nation’s leading news website for discount dining information.
 EatDrinkDeals covers national chains and provides restaurant coupons, coupon codes, and general information on how to get the best dining deals.
 EatDrinkDeals has been featured in Consumer Reports.

 Visit AmpleHarvest.org to get assistance from a food pantry.

 Eating Healthy on a Budget provides tips and materials to help you make choices that are not only healthy but also economical.

 The SHARE Food Network is a national network dedicated to expanding community access to wholesome, affordable food.
 Following are links to regional SHARE resources:

 The Supplemental Nutrition Assistance Program (SNAP) serves more than 28 million low-income individuals each month.
 It is one of the USDA’s Food and Nutrition Service’s 15 nutrition assistance programs that touch the lives of one in five Americans each year and work in concert to form a national safety net against hunger.
 To see if you are eligible for SNAP benefits, check out the eligibility requirements.
-Use the state information/hotline numbers to get information on SNAP benefit questions.
+Use the Who to contact location search dropdown to find state information/hotline numbers to get information on SNAP benefit questions.